 We’ve all been in one of those Super Bowl Squares pools.
 You know, the kind – where you put a buck in the pot and are assigned a square on a 10×10 grid.
 Each square corresponds to a pair of numbers, one for the NFC team and one for the AFC team.
 The score at the end of each quarter — specifically the ones digit for each team’s score — determines which square wins 25% of the total cash pot.
-For instance, if the 49ers lead the Ravens 17-14 at halftime, the person with 7 on the 49ers axis and 4 on the Ravens axis wins the cash.
+For instance, if the Seahawks lead the Broncos 17-14 at halftime, the person with 7 on the Seahawks axis and 4 on the Broncos axis wins the cash.

 I’ve always wondered which squares were most likely to win.
 Logic tells you that a combination of 0s, 3s and 7s could be good, while 2s and 5s are not so good.
 So what squares are the best and which numbers should you hope to randomly draw?
-I looked at data for all NFL games played since the 2006-07 season to determine the answer to that question, and then I looked at results from past Super Bowls and scores from the 2012-13 49ers and Ravens games to determine your best bets for Super Bowl XLVII in New Orleans.
+I looked at data for all NFL games played since the 2006-07 season to determine the answer to that question, and to help you determine your best bets for Super Bowl XLVIII in NYC.

 There were 256 regular season NFL games and ten postseason games so far this year for a total of 266 games…or more importantly, 1,064 quarters played and 1,064 combinations of winning scores.
 Even though there are 100 squares on the board, we’ll group like combinations (e.g. 3-7 and 7-3) to make our findings a little clearer.